delphidabbler/swag/README.md

 #### Manual browsing

-Simply browse the category directories with your file browser or from the command line and examine the `package` files.
-The `dir.txt` files give to the name of the category and, for packages, the description, last update date and author(s).
+Simply browse the category directories and examine the `package` files.
+The `dir.txt` files provide the name of the category and, for packages, the description, last update date and author(s).

 Use any of the code in the packets as you wish, providing you abide by the relevant license.